Bike clutch – Different types explained with pros & cons

 2. Simple Maintenance: Maintenance tasks such as cable lubrication are straightforward and can be done easily by the rider.

-3. Adjustability: Riders can manually adjust the clutch engagement point to their preference, providing a customizable feel.
+3. Adjustability: Riders can manually adjust the clutch engagement point to their preference, providing a customisable feel.

 4. Preferred by Some Riders: Some experienced riders, including professional racers, prefer the tactile feedback and modulation of cable clutches.